Twinning

 How do I apply?

-Applications for the 2026 Twinning Grant Scheme will open in early 2026, and we’d love to hear from you!
+Applications for the 2026 Twinning & Diaspora Grant Scheme are now open, and we’d love to hear from you!

 Key Details: